andrewmaudsley/dotfiles/README.md

 # dotfiles

-This [dotfiles](https://dotfiles.github.io) repo is used to setup and manage a macOS based software development environment, primarily for the development of [TypeScript](https://www.typescriptlang.org) and JavaScript applications.
+This dotfiles  repo is used to setup and manage a macOS based software development environment, primarily for the development of [TypeScript](https://www.typescriptlang.org) applications.

+Learn more about dotfiles with an unofficial guide from GitHub at [dotfiles.github.io](https://dotfiles.github.io).

 ## Usage

 Use 'as is' or as inspiration for your own dotfiles.

-Intended for installation on a fresh install of macOS and as the principal method of environment setup and ongoing management.
-However, features could be incorporated into, or run alongside, an existing dotfiles setup with modification.
+Intended for installation on a fresh install of macOS, as the principal method of environment setup and ongoing management.
+However, features can be integrated with, or run alongside, an existing dotfiles setup with modification.

-Before installing on your main development system, it's recommended to run a trial on a fresh install of macOS, for example using a virtual machine.
-Backing up any existing configuration prior to use is also recommended.
+Before installing on your main development system, running a trial on a fresh install of macOS is recommended, for example using a virtual machine.
+Reading the [install script](./scripts/install.sh) and backing up any existing configuration is also recommended prior to use.

 Note that this is a perpetual work in progress and is developed to meet the requirements and taste of the author [Andrew Maudsley](https://www.andrewmaudsley.com), as such no warranty is provided (see [LICENSE](./LICENSE)).